Military Resume - Practical Advice for Military Veterans

 Regarding the last point, veterans should see job applications as a total package that includes both a cover letter and resume.
 Your cover letter will give you ample space to expand on your motivations for applying for a civilian-based job and how the skills and experiences gained while serving can be transferred to a new career.

-Rest assured, many recruiters already see tremendous value in the skill sets that veterans can bring to their own teams and workplaces.
+Rest assured, many recruiters already see value in the skill sets that veterans can bring to their own teams and workplaces.
 Your mission is to show them why you are the right person for the job.
 Follow the advice provided above, and you’ll be well on your way.

 And don’t forget the importance of how your resume looks.
 Take advantage of a resume builder to give your resume visual appeal that recruiters can’t ignore.